Jasmin1117/AOOPSRS/README.md

 - Role - Permission:
   With a one-to-many relationship, each role can have multiple permissions associated with it, allowing for flexible and granular control over system access and functionality.

----

-## Conclusion
-The MotorPH Payroll System Expansion represents a significant advancement in our organization's ability to manage payroll, HR functions, and employee self-service effectively.
-By addressing key user needs and incorporating robust features, the system enhances operational efficiency, accuracy, and compliance with regulatory requirements.

-Throughout the development process, close collaboration among stakeholders—project managers, developers, testers, and end-users—has ensured that the system aligns closely with organizational goals and user expectations.
-As we conclude the MotorPH Payroll System project, ongoing feedback and iterative improvements have been crucial in refining the system and maximizing its benefits for all users.

 With a focus on performance, scalability, security, usability, reliability, maintainability, and compliance, the MotorPH Payroll System Expansion is poised to support our organization's growth and operational excellence in the years to come.